Is Esports a Sport?

 What Is Esports?

 Pro tournaments are one of the many reasons why Esports is a sport.
 It’s undoubtedly considered one by many countries and organizations.
 Experts believe it is a sport, too, with many coming from the highest levels.
-Some, like the Olympic committee, have considered making Esports an Olympic sport.
+Some, like the Olympic committee, have considered making it an Olympic sport.
 While that hasn’t happened so far, it has come close several times.

 If you ask pro players, it’ll happen before we know it.
-However, Esports becoming a sport takes a lot of effort and convincing the critical people that it’s truly a sport.
+However, becoming a sport takes a lot of effort and convincing the critical people that it’s truly a sport.
 Things are going in that direction, but don’t expect a resolution soon.

 Should Esports Be Considered a Sport?